ch16 Example of the man of God explains how the man of God is to be an example of what God wants from all of us.

 1John 2:6 He that saith he abideth in him ought himself also so to walk, even as he walked.

 John 13:15 For I have given you an example, that ye should do as I have done to you.

 1Peter 2:21 For even hereunto were ye called: because Christ also suffered for us, leaving us an example, that ye should follow his steps:

 We should realize that we learn by principle when it is demonstrated live to us (1 Peter 1:15).
 This is the only real way to learn and put moral principles in practice.
 This is God’s way; there is no other.
-God has designed things so that we are strongly impressed morally when we see the correct example of a godly life, and when we hear moral principles taught through the example of this person’s life along with the authority of God’s Word backing up the example of his life.
+God has designed things so that we are strongly impressed morally when we see the correct example of a godly life, and when we hear moral principles taught through the example of this person’s life, along with the authority of God’s Word backing up the example of his life.
 This is the only way we “learn” morally.
-Precept must be demonstrated by visible, personal example before our eyes.
+The precept must be demonstrated by visible, personal example before our eyes.
 This is the only way a person is morally changed.
-Jesus said “Take my yoke upon you, and learn of me; for I am meek and lowly in heart” (Mat 11:29).
+Jesus said, “Take my yoke upon you, and learn of me; for I am meek and lowly in heart” (Mat 11:29).
 We see the process in action in somebody’s life, and we learn from seeing the binding of the principle of God in a specific individual.
 This is the reason that a false prophet is so dangerous, because he shows an unbiblical principle in his life, and he drags people to hell through the example of his life.

 Marking or Imitating the Man of God

 1Corinthians 11:1 Be ye followers of me, even as I also am of Christ.